Loading Video...

 Activity

-Today's fossil fuels and most plastic products were made by ancient sunlight.
-In this activity students explore the properties of oil and its history.
+Today's fossil fuels and most plastic products originated with ancient sunlight.
+In this activity, you explore the properties of petroleum and its history.

 Activity